 Don’t expect too much or too less.
 It would help if you thought adequately before taking this decision and had a backup plan.
 Sometimes we may get disappointed, and sometimes we may not.

 While scrolling on Instagram, you may see many pictures of Korean celebrities in Korean perm, which may increase your expectations.
-Don’t forget that what you see on social media is not always accurate because of filters and photo editing.
+Don’t forget that what you see on social media is not always accurate because of filters, photo editing, and picture cleanup.

 Before getting a Korean perm, please make sure what style of perm you want or which type will suit your face.
 It’s also better to make sure that the Korean perm you will get is manageable for you and you can style it properly daily.
 Different styles of Korean perm may look good on different face shapes.